chuv13/vinnymarquez/_posts/2013-09-26-a-chance-to-win-one-of-the-300-beta-steam-machines.md

 layout: post
 permalink: /blog/2013/09/26/a-chance-to-win-one-of-the-300-beta-steam-machines/
 category: blog
-#categories:
-#  - News
-#  - Technology
-tags:
-  - console
-  - games
-  - Steam
-  - steam powered
-  - video games
+tags: console games steam steampowered videogames
 format: image
 ---
 One of the most exciting news I&#8217;ve heard so far is the announcement of the new<a href="http://store.steampowered.com/livingroom/SteamOS/" target="_blank"> SteamOS: a living room OS built by Steam and is based on Linux</a>.
-Valve announced the development of � <a href="http://store.steampowered.com/livingroom/SteamMachines/" target="_blank">&#8220;Steam Machines&#8221;</a> and the upcoming beta testing stage.
+Valve announced the development of  <a href="http://store.steampowered.com/livingroom/SteamMachines/" target="_blank">&#8220;Steam Machines&#8221;</a> and the upcoming beta testing stage.
 <a href="http://store.steampowered.com/livingroom/SteamMachines/" target="_blank">Steam Machines</a> are machines that will run the SteamOS, with customizable hardware and will be released in 2014.

 > A powerful new category of living-room hardware is on the horizon.